 (6) Improved the Last-Mile Deliveries

 IoT might be the ultimate answer to improving last-mile delivery.
-With GPS and IoT, you can create optimized routes to reduce fuel waste and time spent stuck in traffic, thanks to real-time traffic analytics.
+With GPS and IoT, you can create optimized routes to reduce fuel waste and time stuck in traffic, thanks to real-time traffic analytics.

 That same technology that helps track goods and parcels in warehouses can also improve the delivery of packages to homes.
 And because the tracking system is already established in warehouses and stores, it is easier to implement the same technology that tracks goods for online shopping.

 The impact of IoT on supply chains is just beginning, and the next few years will see the benefits grow in leaps and bounds.

 About the Author